 • How much do transportation costs go up when compared with the current office location?

 However, a station connecting to a minor train line will often pose a problem.
-The Yamanote, Seibu-Shinjuku, Marunouchi railway lines are more valuable locations because they provide easy access to the suburbs and city hubs.
-For example, new developments such as the Tekko Building in Marunouchi offers direct access to Tokyo Station, which connects to 14 railway lines as well as the national bullet train network.
+The Yamanote line, as well as major Tokyo Metro railway lines, are more valuable locations because they provide easy access to the suburbs and city hubs.
+Popular new developments aim to offer direct access to major stations, such as Tokyo Station, which connects to 14 railway lines as well as the national bullet train network.

 Good neighborhoods build value in office space too.
 While Shibuya is popular with IT companies, it’s also close to trendy entertainment hotspots such as Naka-Meguro, Daikanyama and Shimo-Kitazawa.